Weaning night feedings: top tips & how to know baby is ready

 While your doctor may tell you that your baby no longer requires night feeds because they’ve reached a certain weight, this is actually a half-truth.

-Sure, your little one might not NEED those feeds from a nutritive standpoint.
+Sure, your little one might not NEED those feeds from a nutritive standpoint after 6 months of age.
 However, there’s a lesser-known developmental aspect of being able to sleep through the night, particularly in those early morning hours, without waking up.

 In order to stay asleep in those early morning hours, babies need “mature sleep skills”.
 These skills are usually acquired around 8 months of age, sometimes earlier.
 So, if a younger baby lacks this sleep maturity, they may struggle to stay asleep or fall back to sleep, without a feed in those early morning hours.
 This is true even if they don’t require the calories and are getting enough feeds during the day.
 Taking this night feed away too soon might result in some ugly early-rising issues, and NOBODY wants that!